 - Additional features such as Peppol document validation, Peppol Participant Lookup API, IP whitelisting for your business environment, and encryption at rest.

 - New advanced features that the Tickstar Team develops and adds to Galaxy Gateway Services.

 Estimate e-invoicing costs

-If you would like to explore how Galaxy can best assist your particular business, get a detailed pricing estimate, or see how Peppol works, book a meeting with a member of our knowledgeable team.
+If you would like to explore how Tickstar can best assist your particular business, get a detailed pricing estimate, or see how Peppol works, book a meeting with a member of our knowledgeable team.